Local Partners

 Forging partnerships

-FCA recognises the opportunity to work with both international well-established organisations that have a strong track record as well as local community-based organisations that are strongly rooted in the mining communities.
-So much good work is already ongoing in the region!
+The FCA recognises the opportunity to work with both international well-established organisations that have a strong track record as well as local community-based organisations that are strongly rooted in the mining communities.
+So much good work is already ongoing in the region.
 We also recognise the need to strengthen civil society and community-based organisations.
-We, at the FCA, are committed to build capacity and provide training necessary to support the professionalisation of local organisations to operate in line with international best practices.
+We, at the FCA, are committed to building capacity and providing training necessary to support the professionalisation of local organisations to operate in line with international best practices.

 With the ambition of being inclusive to locally active organisations seeking financial support, the FCA will publicly communicate eligibility criteria for participation in the FCA programme.
 This includes community-based organisations (CBOs), Civil Society Organisations (CSOs) and Non-governmental organisations (NGOs).